Open-Telecoms-Data/standard-development-handbook/docs/technical/deploy.md

 You can skip this section if you are not releasing a new major, minor or patch version.

+### Perform periodic updates

+#### Update the fibreType codelist

+The codes in the [fibreType codelist](https://open-fibre-data-standard.readthedocs.io/en/latest/reference/codelists.html#fibretype) are identifiers for [ITU-T G Series Recommendations](https://www.itu.int/rec/T-REC-G/en) that describe the characteristics of optical fibre and cables.

+1. Check the ITU-T G Series Recommendations for recommendations in the range G.651.1-G.659 that do not appear in the fibreType codelist.
+For each new recommendation:
+  1. Add the recommendation number (e.g. G.652) to the fibreType codelist
+  1. Set the code's title to the recommendation number
+  2. Set the code's description to:

+    ```
+    A <description from ITU-T G Series Recommendations page> that conforms to ITU-T recommendation <recommendation number>.
+    ```

 ### Update version numbers and changelog

 Update the MAJOR.MINOR version number in the following files: